Maggot therapy: Biology of maggots

 Those flies whose larvae feed on dead animals will sometimes lay their eggs on the dead parts (necrotic or gangrenous tissue) of living animals.
 The infestation by maggots of live animals is called myiasis.
 Some maggots will feed only on dead tissue, some only on live tissue, and some on live or dead tissue.
-The flies used most often for the purpose of maggot therapy are blow flies of the Calliphoridae: the blow fly species used most commonly is Lucilia sericata, the common green bottle fly.
+The flies used most often for the purpose of maggot therapy are blow flies of the family Calliphoridae: the blow fly species used most commonly is Lucilia sericata, the common green bottle fly.
 Another important species, Protophormia terraenovae, is also notable for its feeding secretions, which combat infection by Streptococcus pyogenes and S. pneumoniae.

 History

 Written records have documented that maggots have been used since antiquity as a wound treatment.
-There are reports of the use of maggots for wound healing by Maya, Native Americans, and Aboriginal tribes in Australia.
+There are reports of the use of maggots for wound healing by Maya, Native Americans, and Aboriginals in Australia.
 Maggot treatment was reported in Renaissance times.
 Military physicians observed that soldiers whose wounds had become colonized with maggots experienced significantly less morbidity and mortality than soldiers whose wounds had not become colonized.
-These physicians included Napoleon's general surgeon, Baron Dominique Larrey.
+These physicians included Napoleon's surgeon-general, Baron Dominique Larrey.
 Larrey reported during the French campaign in Egypt and Syria (1798–1801) that certain species of fly consumed only dead tissue and helped wounds to heal.

 Joseph Jones, a ranking Confederate medical officer during the American Civil War, stated:

 The first documented therapeutic use of maggots in the United States is credited to a second Confederate medical officer Dr. J.F.
 Zacharias, who reported during the American Civil War that:

 He recorded a high survival rate in patients he treated with maggots.

 During World War I, orthopedic surgeon William S. Baer recorded the case of a soldier left for several days on the battlefield who had sustained compound fractures of the femur and large flesh wounds.
 The soldier arrived at the hospital with maggots infesting his wounds but had no fever or other signs of infection and survived his injuries, which would normally have been fatal.
 After the war, Baer began using maggot therapy at Boston Children's Hospital in Massachusetts.

 There were reports that American prisoners of war of the Japanese in World War II resorted to maggot therapy to treat severe wounds.

 A survey of US Army doctors published in 2013 found that 10% of them had used maggot therapy.

 Regulation

-In January 2004, the FDA granted permission to produce and market maggots for use in humans or animals as a prescription-only medical device for the following indications: "For debriding non-healing necrotic skin and soft tissue wounds, including pressure ulcers, venous stasis ulcers, neuropathic foot ulcers, and non-healing traumatic or post-surgical wounds."
+In the USA: in January 2004, the FDA granted permission to produce and market maggots for use in humans or animals as a prescription-only medical device for the following indications: "For debriding non-healing necrotic skin and soft tissue wounds, including pressure ulcers, venous stasis ulcers, neuropathic foot ulcers, and non-healing traumatic or post-surgical wounds."